 In March, U.S. health officials predicted the number of cases, deaths and hospitalizations would peak on Easter Sunday, April 12.
-According to data from the Institute for Health Metrics and Evaluation (IHME), it appears COVID-19 deaths in the U.S. peaked on Wednesday, April 15.
+According to data from the Institute for Health Metrics and Evaluation (IHME), it appears COVID-19 deaths in the U.S. peaked on Thursday, April 16 with 2,272 deaths.

-China, where the virus is thought to have originated, is number 15 on the list with 82,995 cases.
+China, where the virus originated, is number 41 on the list with 85,269 cases.

 For more information on COVID-19, you can visit the CDC's website.